WHAT EXPERTS SAY

 his enlightening experience with it (Spring 2019)

 "I was looking for a new method to refine my approach to the piano and to compose.
 This revolutionary method allowed me to create a piece, then successfully played during two concerts.
 My satisfaction was great!
 Brainarm opened a musical world that I ignored.
 Now I play regularly and have created about thirty pieces with such a self-confidence I've never had before.
 It has contributed to my mental health as well."

 adult intermediate self-tought piano student - 2012

-"It was a great experience, doing away with the 'formalities' that 'stunts' the very essence of what Creativity and Expression is really about!
+"It was a great experience, doing away with the 'formalities' that 'stunts' the very essence of what Creativity and Expression are really about!
 It was a great confidence booster!
 For anyone who undertakes this experience it can only move them to greater things!
 The chasm between establishment and god-given musical ability whom one fine example was that of king David of the Bible who was a accomplished composer!"

 life coach and non-musician (U.K.) - 2018

 "It's really amazing.
 It is a great technique!
 I have no music background but spent a whole afternoon composing.
 The result is intriguing.
 It is like a cast of my feelings and of my character.
 Thank you very much!"

 sculptor (Germany) - 2018